 Are there any official rules for the game of tug-of-war?

 Some textbooks say that a ball or cylinder rolling on an infinite plane must come to a stop because "it is slowed by friction".
 As usually defined in textbooks, the force due to friction lies in the horizontal plane.
-If the friction force is in a direction to reduce the forward velocity, as shown in the first picture, it is in a direction to increase the angular velocity.
-If the friction force is in a direction to slow the rotation, as shown in the second pictre, it is in a direction to increase the forward velocity.
+If the force due to friction is in a direction to reduce the forward velocity, as shown in the first picture, it is in a direction to increase the angular velocity.
+If the force due to friction is in a direction to slow the rotation, as shown in the second pictre, it is in a direction to increase the forward velocity.
 Niether of these is consistent with a reduction in the cylinder's velocity.
 Clearly friction alone cannot stop the rolling body.

 The resolution to this apparent paradox is to realize that perfectly rigid, non-deformable, bodies aren't possible in nature.
 All bodies deform somewhat on contact.
 This gives rise to non-uniform size reaction forces over the deformed surface of contact (and normal to it) and there can be a net torque from them.
 These reaction forces adjust size and distribution to allow slowing without slipping.